 Each May, the International Code Council (ICC) celebrates Building Safety Month, a campaign intended to raise awareness of international, state, and local building codes.
 In 2019, NCARB sponsored the ICC’s efforts as part of our mission to protect the public health, safety, and welfare.

 Rise Against Hunger

 We commit part of our annual staff retreat to giving back.
-In 2017, NCARB employees prepared over 10,000 meal packets for Rise Against Hunger, an international relief organization that distributes food and aid to communities in need.
-Since 2005, Rise Against Hunger volunteers have helped package more than 370 million meals for distribution in 74 countries.
+Each year, NCARB employees prepare over 10,000 meal packets for Rise Against Hunger, an international relief organization that distributes food and aid to communities in need.
+Since 2005, Rise Against Hunger volunteers have helped package millions of meals for distribution in dozens of countries.